-price reaction on the newspaper announcement dates (Karpoff and Malatesta do not provide information on the price effect of the Delaware statute on legislative event dates).17 The inference from these studies is that the Delaware takeover statute, in contrast to other states' enactments, did not adversely affect the wealth of investors.
+Most important for the state competition debate, Karpoff and Malatesta (1989) find that Delaware's takeover statute had an insignificant stock price effect.
+A study by Jahera and Pugh (1991) finds a significantly positive effect of the Delaware statute on legislative event dates for some but not all of the excess returns models that they investigate; they also find no significant price reaction on the newspaper announcement dates (Karpoff and Malatesta do not provide information on the price effect of the Delaware statute on legislative event dates).
+The inference from these studies is that the Delaware takeover statute, in contrast to other states' enactments, did not adversely affect the wealth of investors.
 Table 3 summarizes the results of the above-mentioned studies, and additional event studies evaluating the same statutes as those discussed in the text; for a more complete tabulation of takeover statute event study results see table 4-1 in Romano (1993a).

 The nonnegative impact of the Delaware takeover statute is a fact of itself favorable to an assessment of state competition because Delaware is the leading incorporation state, and this result indicates that its legislature is more likely to consider the interest of investors than legislatures in other states.
-Indeed, the findings on takeover statutes are the strongest (and sole) empirical evidence against the efficacy of state competition for charters: they suggest that states other then Delaware enact laws that do not benefit shareholders.
+Indeed, the findings on takeover statutes are the strongest (and sole) empirical evidence against the efficacy of state competition for charters: they suggest that states other than Delaware enact laws that do not benefit shareholders.
 Ironically, then, for adherents of Cary's position on state competition, the data cast Delaware in a positive light for investors.
-A fair conclusion from the takeover statute event studies is that for at least some firms in some states, legislative initiatives making takeovers more difficult were bad news (wealth-decreasing events) for investors.
+A fair conclusion from the takeover statute event studies is that for at least some firms in some